radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/reporting/report-types.md

 Lists operations performed by a user including the number of times the type of operation was performed.

-> **Note:** "If RadiantOne is deployed in a cluster, the default behavior of the Audit Report generator is to create a report for each node."
+[!note] "If RadiantOne is deployed in a cluster, the default behavior of the Audit Report generator is to create a report for each node."

 Audit reports provide a summary of all operations performed by a user during a specific session.